TaxTips.ca

 Private School Tuition Fees

 Generally, the cost of tuition for private school for elementary and secondary school students is not tax deductible.
-There are non-refundable tuition and education tax credits available for qualifying post-secondary education.
+There are non-refundable tuition and education tax credits available for qualifying post-secondary education in some provinces/territories.

 A portion of the private school tuition fees, if it relates to child care services, may qualify as child care costs.